Grouping

 Click Manage and then Groups.

 A popular grouping rule that works very well in the Block Diagram view is grouping by Parent All and Workspace.
+You also have the possibility to re-order the components as you would like.
 Let's choose that for this example:

 Voilà!